Steroids can save lives of patients with severe covid-19, earning WHO endorsement

 “Although the individual trials weren’t necessarily conclusive, because they hadn’t run to term, they were all pointing in the right direction,” Angus said.
 He added: “It feels like the first fresh piece of fairly consistent, uncomplicated, straightforward, good news about something concrete to do for the sickest of patients."

 Similar results in dexamethasone and hydrocortisone indicate corticosteroids are helpful as a class of drugs.
 Such flexibility may allow hospitals to avoid the shortages of remdesivir, an antiviral coronavirus therapy.

-The NIH recommends treatment with the steroid methylprednisolone, for instance, if dexamethasone is not available.
+The NIH recommends treatment with the steroid methylprednisolone, for instance, if dexamethasone is not available; NIH said in a statement Wednesday its working groups will propose updates to the U.S. guidelines based on the latest research findings.

-“The steroids are pretty much readily available and they’re not really expensive,” Rice said.
-That’s true not only in the United States but in lower-income countries, where the WHO guidelines will carry significant weight.
+“The steroids are pretty much readily available, and they’re not really expensive,” Rice said.
+That’s true not only in the United States but also in lower-income countries, where the WHO guidelines will carry significant weight.

 While providing a strong foundation for corticosteroid treatment, the studies left several questions unanswered.
 One of the biggest is more clearly determining which patients are most likely to be helped.